 For example, if you want to translate texts in Bambara, Belarusian, Bhojpuri, Cebuano, Corsican, Esperanto, Ewe, Guarani, Hausa, or Aymara, you’ll only be able to do that in Google Translate.
 On the other hand, if you’re interested in Central Canada’s Inuinnaqtun and Inuktitut, Tahitian, Tibetan, Upper Sorbian, Yucatec Maya, or even Klingon, then Bing Translate it is!

-Moreover, translation quality varies from language to language.
+Moreover, translation accuracy and quality varies from language to language.
 There’s no universal winner between Google Translate vs Bing Translate on these grounds.

 The final translation quality will depend on the language pair that you work with.
 For example, I found that translating between English ↔ Spanish seems to work better in Google Translate, while translating between English ↔ Polish has been more impressive in Bing Translate.

 The good news, though, is that you can do some quick tests on your own before committing to any one tool.

 Features and Ease of Use

 Google Translate and Bing Translate both allow you to use their tools in a couple of main ways – or through a couple of different interfaces.
 First off, there are the native web-based interfaces of either tool:

 - To use Google Translate for casual translations, you can go here.

 - To use Bing Translate for the same purpose, you can go here.

 Apart from those, Google Translate also has a free app available for both Android and iOS.
 There’s no app for Bing per se, but there is an app for the tool’s parent solution – Microsoft Translator.